WildGums/Orc.Controls/README.md

 Orc.Controls
 ===============

-This library contains simple (yet useful) controls, which are:
+This library contains simple (yet useful) controls for viewing and editing data, such as:

 - **DateTimePickerControl**
 - **TimeSpanControl**